StereoKit/StereoKit/docs/Pages/Reference/Model/FromFile.md

 |[Shader]({{site.url}}/Pages/Reference/Shader.html) shader|The shader to use for the model's materials!
 If null, this will             automatically determine the best shader available to use.|
 |RETURNS: [Model]({{site.url}}/Pages/Reference/Model.html)|A Model created from the file, or null if the file failed to load!|

-Loads a list of mesh and material subsets from a .obj, .stl, .ply (ASCII), .gltf, or .glb file.